dgageot/simplelenium/README.md

 Searching is not done until a verification is made on the elements.
 Simplelenium is both lazy and tolerant to slow pages and ongoing refreshes.
 You don't have to worry about it.
-Just write what the page should look like and it happens within a sound period of time, the next verification is made.
+Just write what the page should look like and if it happens within a sound period of time, the next verification is made.

 We'll dig into more details in the last section.